ampproject/amphtml/build-system/tasks/storybook/README.md

 Listed Stories derive their names from their functions, and are split according to `camelCase` (`MyNamedStory` becomes `My Named Story` when listed).

-For this reason, the `.storyName` property should be avoided when it's too similar to the function name.
+For this reason, the `storyName` property should be avoided when it's too similar to the function name.

 ✅ Do: